 Step 2: Follow the instructions on your kitty door and trace the outline onto your cabinet.

 Step 4: Follow the manufacturers’ instructions on the kitty door to install the door onto the side of the cabinet.
-Be sure there aren’t any sharp metal edges exposed to your cat after it is installed.
-If so, you can cover up the sharp edges using a cut up towel and duct tape.
+Please be sure there aren’t any sharp metal edges exposed to your cat after it is installed.

 Step 5: Place a litter box inside the cabinet and fill with kitty litter.

-Next, all that is left is to introduce the cats to their litter boxes.
+Now all that is left to do is to introduce the cat to the new litter box!

 Yay!
 She went in!